OLAOLEX/movescrow/web/TEST_WHATSAPP_WEBVIEW.md

 ### No WhatsApp message received?

 1. Check Vercel function logs for errors
-2. Verify WhatsApp phone number is in allowed list
+2. Verify WhatsApp phone number is in allowed list (send a test message first)
 3. Check WhatsApp API token is valid (not expired)
 4. Verify restaurant `whatsapp_phone` field is set correctly